LEAF: Navigating Concept Drift in Cellular Networks: Drift Characterization

 \section{Drift Characterization}

 In this section, we explore how trained forecasting models are affected by concept drift.
-We train a number of models from different categories of regression-based predictors, targeting different KPIs.
-We then study how different training set sizes and training periods can affect model performance.
-After identifying concept drift behavior in the cellular network dataset we use, we evaluate the effectiveness of periodic retraining with recent data, which is the state of the art for mitigating concept drift.
+We train a number of models from different categories of regression-based predictors, targeting different KPIs, and different training parameters.
+After identifying concept drift behavior in the cellular network dataset we use, we evaluate the effectiveness of periodic retraining with recent data, which is the state of the art for drift mitigation.
 We demonstrate that it is hard to identify a single retraining strategy across models and KPIs, making na\"ive retraining a difficult strategy to implement in practice.
 All measurements in this section use the \datasetlarge.